gnss-sdr/geniuss-place/_sp-blocks/01-global-parameters.md

 ## Processing old data files

-If you are processing raw data files containing GPS L1 C/A signals dated before July 14, 2009, you can set this parameter to `true` in order to get the right date and time, with the corresponding adjustment to the week rollower.
+If you are processing raw data files containing GPS L1 C/A signals dated before July 14, 2009, you can set this parameter to `true` in order to get the right date and time, with the corresponding adjustment to the week rollover.

 |----------